polyfy/polylith/readme.md

 If your colors don't look as nice as this, then visit the [colors](#colors) section.

-# Prompt
+# Shell

-The `poly` tool is a Java program (Clojure code compiled into Java bytecode) and it takes a couple of seconds or more to execute a command (depending on how fast computer you have).
+The `poly` tool is a Java program (Clojure code compiled into Java bytecode) and it takes a few seconds to execute a command (depending on how fast computer you have).
-There is a way to execute commands instantly and that is to start an interactive prompt:
+There is a way to execute commands instantly and to get context aware autocomplete, and that is to start an interactive shell:
 ```
-poly prompt
+poly shell
 ```

 This will start the `poly` command in an interactive mode with the same name as the workspace: